-- 1) Current Duties: be a managerial level official in a policy planning division belonging to Ministry of Energy, or equivalent of governmental agencies. - 2) Experience in the relevant field: more than 3 (three) years of experience in the fields - 3) Educational Background: University graduate or its equivalent - 4) Age: between the ages of thirty (30) and fifty (50) years - 5) Have an ability to operate spreadsheet software "Microsoft Excel" and "Microsoft Power Point", excepting the beginner. - Note: This course requires PC operation regarding exercise of energy demand forecasting.
-Please see "Note" on 3.(1) below. - 6) Language: have a competent command of spoken and written English which is equal to TOEFL IBT 79-80 (CBT 213, PBT 550) or more (This course includes active participation in discussions and intensive policy proposal writing, thus requires high competence of English ability.
-Please attach an official certificate for English ability such as TOEFL, TOEIC etc.) - 7) Health: must be in good health, both physically and mentally, to participate in the Program in Japan.
-Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus. - 8) Must not be serving any form of military service
+- 1) Current Duties: be a managerial level official in a policy planning division belonging to Ministry of Energy, or equivalent of governmental agencies. - 2) Experience in the relevant field: more than 5(five) years of experience in the fields - 3) Educational Background: University graduate or its equivalent - 4) Have an ability to operate spreadsheet software "Microsoft Excel" and "Microsoft Power Point".

+Note: This course requires PC operation regarding exercise of energy demand forecasting.

+- 5) Language: have a competent command of spoken and written English which is equal to TOEFL IBT 79-80 (CBT 213, PBT 550) or more (This course includes active participation in discussions and intensive policy proposal writing, thus requires high competence of English ability.
+Please attach an official certificate for English ability such as TOEFL, TOEIC etc.) - 6) Health: must be in good health, both physically and mentally, to participate in the Program in Japan.
+Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus. - 7) Must not be serving any form of military service